Australian Kim Jong Un Fan Alek Sigley Drops Ominously Out of Sight in Pyongyang

 It’s hard to know exactly what to make of the disappearance of Australian Alek Sigley, the founder of a travel agency that runs tours into North Korea, including one that ended with fatal consequences for American student Otto Warmbier in 2016.
 And the case of Kenji Fujimoto, a Japanese chef who has known North Korea’s Kim Jong Un since Kim was a boy, is even more curious.

-The longer they’re not seen or heard from, the deeper the speculation here that they got on the wrong side of a leader who has had little compunction about killing family members he felt betrayed him, and certainly would have fewer qualms about jailing and interrogating, or worse, obsequious foreigners whose friendship he had come to doubt.
+The longer they’re not seen or heard from, the deeper the speculation here that they got on the wrong side of a leader who has had little compunction about killing family members he felt betrayed him and certainly would have fewer qualms about jailing and interrogating, or worse, obsequious foreigners whose friendship he had come to doubt.

-Sigley’s tour agency, Tongil, has arranged group and individual visits for an extraordinary range of clients, including University of Virginia student Otto Warmbier on a typical five-day tour that ended with his arrest on January 2, 2016, charged with pilfering a propaganda poster from his hotel.
+Sigley’s tour agency, Tongil, has arranged group and individual visits for an extraordinary range of clients.
+The operation is much like the one that promised University of Virginia student Otto Warmbier a typical five-day tour that ended with his arrest on Jan.
+2, 2016, charged with pilfering a propaganda poster from his hotel.

-Warmbier’s imprisonment and death, soon after being returned in a coma to his home in Cincinnati 17 months later, did not appear to have had much impact on either Sigley or Tongil Tours, although the agency did stop booking Americans.
+Warmbier’s imprisonment and death, soon after being returned in a coma to his home in Cincinnati 17 months later, did not appear to have had much impact on either Sigley or Tongil Tours, which was a different operation.
+But the agency did stop booking Americans.

 Sigley, 29, has been studying at Pyongyang’s elite Kim Il Sung University when not leading tours around North Korea.
 But he dropped out of sight after tweeting excitedly on Monday, “New signage above the main entrance to the Ryugyong Hotel bearing its name and logo.”
 Might that be “a sign,” he asked, that the 105-story monstrosity (a notorious white elephant built between 1987 and 1992 as a monument to the rule of Kim Jong Un’s grandfather, Kim Il Sung) would “soon be open for business”?

-Note: This article was updated and corrected on June 27, 2019, at 5 p.m.
-EDT